 Players who made the AAF teams were to be paid fairly- but not extravagantly- on 3 year contracts.
 They could make more by ‘acts of service’.
 Players would earn tokens for their community work, fantasy positioning, and or activities that benefitted the league at large.
 These tokens theoretically could be cashed out for a bonus or other incentives.

 An educational stipend was planned be paid out at the end of the 3 years as well to encourage players to continue or finish their college studies.
+For each year in the AAF, players would earn a year’s scholarship for post-secondary education.
 Some players such as Trent Richardson were even considered for future positions as ambassadors once the league saw stabilization.

 At some point, it may have been decided that the AAF QB pool was not divided up fairly, so the league opted to balance out the teams by having a Quarterback Protect or Pick Draft.
 Josh Johnson was the overall #1 pick by the league.

 Broadcast deals were struck- surprisingly with CBS, and a few other partners.
 The partners got to broadcast the games for free in the first year as a proof of concept while the AAF took on the entire overhead.

 The league apparently survived 3-5 near extinction level events before entering the 2019 calendar year.
 Chief among them was the steadily waning cash flow from initial cash cow investor Reggie Fowler.
 It is also believed that in late 2018 the AAF approached the XFL about a merger or joint championship game.
 Curiously enough speculation was rampant that the idea was these two leagues could coexist in the Spring and compete against each other in a few years, much like the old NFL and AFL did.
 The leagues did not select the same city sites for teams- and rumor was Vince McMahon was unhappy that he couldn’t secure Orlando or San Diego before the AAF did.